 < Parotid gland >

 The parotid gland located near the ear: par (near) + otid (ear) gland.
+It reminds us of the paravertebral ganglion near the vertebra (Fig. 3-18).
 The parotid gland receives impulse from the otic ganglion (Figs. 3-21,22) which also etymologically originates from the ear.

 Fig. 4-3.
 Branches of VII in parotid gland.